The day it happened.

 “Forget his attack,” I muttered, “If I had waited a second longer to use Howl, I would’ve vaporized myself.”

 The car started and Aiko sighed.
-“Hang on back there,” she said, “We’ll stop once we make it to a safe house.
+“Hang on back there,” she said, “We’ll stop once we make it to the safe house.
 Richter, call your-”

 “Already on it.”
 Richter replied, lifting a burner phone to his cheek, “We’ll have medical treatment ready when we arrive.”